salrashid123/oauth2/README.md

 >> **WARNING:**  `KmsTokenSource` is  experimental.
 This repo is NOT supported by Google

 Frankly, I'm not sure the feasibility or usecases for this tokenSource but what this allows you to do is use KMS as the keystorage system for a serviceAccount.
 The obvious question is that to gain access to the KMS key you must already be authenticated...

+There are two types of tokens this TokenSource fulfills:

+- `JWTAccessToken`
+- `Oauth2 access_tokens`.

+JWTAccessToken is a custom variation of the standard oauth2 access token that is works with just a certain subset of GCP apis.
+What JWTAccessTokens do is locally sign a JWT and send that directly to GCP instead of the the normal oauth2 flows where the local signed token is exchanged for yet another `access_token`.
+The flow where the the exchange for a local signed JWT for an access_token is the normal oauth2 flow.
+If you use any of the services described [here](https://github.com/googleapis/googleapis/tree/master/google) (eg, PubSub), use JWTAccessToken.
+If you use any other serivce (eg GCS), use oauth2.
+JWTAccessTokens are enabled by default.
+To enable oauth2access tokens, set `UseOauthToken: true`.

+For more inforamtion, see: [Faster ServiceAccount authentication for Google Cloud Platform APIs](https://medium.com/google-cloud/faster-serviceaccount-authentication-for-google-cloud-platform-apis-f1355abc14b2).

 Suppose your credential does not directly grant you access to a resource but rather you must impersonate service account to do so (possibly with also some  [IAM Conditional](https://cloud.google.com/iam/docs/conditions-overview) as well).
 You can that bit of impersonation via the impersonation credentials described in this repo but the other way is to acquire access to a service account key somehow.
 One way to do that last part is to gain access through KMS API call.